-Lea Seibold Nye, Class of 1992, will receive the Schreiner Former Student’s Association distinguished service award during Recall 2017 in April.
+Meleah “Lea” (Sielbold) Nye, Class of 1992, will receive the Schreiner Former Student’s Association Distinguished Service Award during Recall 2017 in April.

 Nye became involved in the alumni organization almost immediate after graduation.
 She has served as president, vice president and secretary, and helped lead the SFSA through changes to make it a more active and effective body.